Type-safe bitwise operations - TL;DR

 -

-simple bulk transfer in interfaces (on many platforms an
+simple bulk transfer in interfaces (e.g. on many platforms an

 can hold up to 32 different Boolean options) -